wp-plugins/active-directory-integration/readme.txt

 1. Enable SSL-Admin-Mode by adding the line `define('FORCE_SSL_ADMIN', true);` to your wp-config.php so that your passwords are not sent in plain-text.

 == Changelog ==

+= 0.9.7 =
+It is highly recommended to update to this version, because of a security vulnerability.
+* FIX: SECURITY RELEVANT - TLS was not used if you have chosen this option.
+(Thanks to Jim Carrier for the bug report.)
+* ADD: First WordPress MU prototype.
+Read mu/readme_wpmu.txt for further informations.
+* FIX: Usernames will be converted to lower case, because usernames are case sensitive in WordPress but not in Active Directory.
+(Thanks to Robert Nelson for the bug report.)

 = 0.9.6 =
 * FIX: With WP 2.8 login screen shows a login error even if there wasn´t an attempt zu login and you can not login with local user, as admin.(Thanks to Alexander Liesch and shimh for the bug report.)